nounpl. -·siae· or -·sias

 any of several families (esp.
 Rickettsiaceae) of Gram-negative bacteria that are the causative agents of certain diseases, as typhus or Rocky Mountain spotted fever: they are transmitted to animals and humans by the bite of certain lice, ticks, etc. in whose bodies they live as parasites

 Origin of rickettsiaModL, after H. T. Ricketts (1871-1910), United States pathologist + -ia

-Origin of rickettsiaNew Latin Rickettsia genus name after Howard Taylor Ricketts (1871-1910), American pathologist.
+Origin of rickettsiaNew Latin Rickettsia genus name after Howard Taylor Ricketts (1871-1910), American pathologist